ronaldcoe/data_structures_tutorial/3-trees.md

 # Trees

-A tree is a data structur similar to a linked list in that nodes are connected by pointers; however, unlike linked lists, trees are nonlinear, meaning that a tree can connect to multiple nodes.
+A tree is a data structure similar to a linked list in that nodes are connected by pointers; however, unlike linked lists, trees are nonlinear, meaning that a tree can connect to multiple nodes.
 </br>
 In this tutorial, we will talk about three different types of trees: binary trees, binary search trees, and balanced binary search trees.
 <p align="center">